Source code - Delft3D

 Remarks

 After registration you can access the Subversion repository.
 Use your internet browser to have a look at "https://svn.oss.deltares.nl".
 Login with your "screen name", not with your e-mail address.
 Repository "Delft3D" contains branches (isolated develop versions), tags (fully tested, stable versions) and the trunk (where all updates, merges and bug fixes happen).
+Each of them contain the complete source code of all kernels in the repository.
 Choose a version you want to download.
-As a start, use a stable, fully tested version from the tags, for example "https://svn.oss.deltares.nl/repos/delft3d/tags/delft3d4/59659".
-The best version currently available is the tagged version with the highest version number.
+As a start, use the latest, stable, fully tested version from the tags, for example (currently) "https://svn.oss.deltares.nl/repos/delft3d/tags/delft3d4/142586".

 Using TortoiseSVN (Windows only)